Frequently Asked Questions -

 What do I do if I am chosen for verification?

 If your application was selected for verification, additional documentation will be requested from the financial assistance office.
 Your financial aid will remain estimated until all the necessary documents have been submitted to the financial assistance office and the Director of Financial Assistance verifies your information.
-The required documents for verification are:
+The most common required documents for verification are:

 - Verification Worksheet: Found on your myCMU under Financial Aid Document Tracking

 - Itemization Worksheet: Found on your myCMU Financial Aid Document Tracking, if needed. (required when the family's adjusted gross income falls below the United States Poverty Guideline for the income year provided on the FAFSA)